josh-umahi/the_basic_concept_app/README.md

 ## How this app was made

-This app was built using the [flutter framework](https://flutter.dev/docs) and some additional external libraries from [pub.dev](https://pub.dev)
+This app was built using the [flutter framework](https://flutter.dev/docs) and some additional external libraries from [pub.dev](https://pub.dev).
 These include:
 - flutter_bloc: for state management
 - http: for making HTTP requests

 The backend consists of a JSON API created and host from (Postman),  a collaboration platform for API development.
-To create API's like this easily, head over to their website at [postman.com](https://www.postman.com)
+To create simple APIs like this, head over to their website at [postman.com](https://www.postman.com)